This part-time, one day per week course is designed for those looking to develop a career in mechanical engineering, with

-Mechanical Engineers work to research, develop and manage projects devising innovative solutions in design and manufacture.
-Graduates find roles within industries such as manufacturing, automotive, aerospace, energy and water.
+Mechanical Engineers research, develop and manage projects devising innovative solutions in design and manufacture.
+Generally graduates find roles within industries such as manufacturing, automotive, aerospace, energy and water.
 The course is designed to provide the knowledge and understanding of how advanced and innovative engineering underpins the mechanical design, advanced manufacturing and technical service areas of the industry.
 This course can also form the academic part of a Higher Apprenticeship.

 Example modules could include:

 • Engineering Maths

 Teaching and Assessment

 Continuous assessment of your performance will be carried out by means of assignments and may include laboratory work, investigations, projects, practical exercises and integrative assignments that link various subject areas, and formal examinations.